-From the point of view of interest structure, fixed-variable interest rate ratio was 78.8:21.2 respectively at the end of the first quarter in 2022.
-As regards currency composition of general government debt, debt denominated in domestic currency accounted for 24.6%, while share of foreign currency denominated debt was
+From the point of view of interest structure, fixed-variable interest rate ratio was 80.4:19.6 respectively at the end of the first quarter in 2021.
+As regards currency composition of general government debt, debt denominated in domestic currency accounts for 21.2%, while share of foreign currency denominated debt is 78.8%.
+Euro-denominated debt accounts for the most with 72.6% of the total general government debt, share of SDR is 5.6%, Japanese yen-denominated debt accounts for 0.5% and US dollar-denominated debt accounts for 0.1%.